Fellowship Keeps Legacy of Humphrey School MPA Director Gary DeCramer Alive

 “Gary traveled to every corner of the state to gather information and address those issues at that time, and I’m working on what’s happened since then,” Harper said.
 “The connection between us is bigger than us as individuals.”

 This year’s recipient of the DeCramer Leadership Award, Comfort Dondo (MPA ’17), said she, too, feels a connection with Gary.
-Comfort is an immigrant from Zimbabwe, and is working toward creating culturally specific housing for domestic violence victims who are from Africa.
+Dondo is an immigrant from Zimbabwe, and is working toward creating culturally specific housing for domestic violence victims who are from Africa.
 She donated her award stipend to that project.
 “The award has connected me and given me confidence to pursue my goals,” she said.

 Another award recipient, former St. Paul Mayor Jim Scheibel (MPA ’14), noted that he’s received dozens of awards during his career, but the most meaningful to him is the one named for his friend, Gary DeCramer.